Sumez/Brewmaster/docs/README.md

 ### Modular workspace
 Show/hide any panel, and drag/dock them around as you prefer, with the potential to make good use of a multi-monitor setup.
 Your workspace will be saved between sessions.

+## Partly implemented features (use at your own risk)
+### Map editor
+Design tiled maps by drawing directly on the tiles and place them as single tiles or metatiles in various sizes.
+Asign color attributes according to NES or SNES specs, and export them as straight up nametable data or via a custom script.

+### SPC debugging
+Use a macro pack to write code using SPC700 semantics, build as a separate image file, and use SPC mode to debug and step through the source code like regular CA65 code.

 ## FAQ
 ### My existing programming experience have been in other assemblers such as NESASM or ASM6.
 Does Brewmaster give me the option to use these?